openvinotoolkit/openvino/docs/MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md

 The OpenVINO IR can be additionally optimized for inference by [Post-training optimization](../../tools/pot/docs/Introduction.md)
 > that applies post-training quantization methods.

-> **TIP**: You can also work with Model Optimizer in OpenVINO™ [Deep Learning Workbench (DL Workbench)](https://docs.openvino.ai/latest/workbench_docs_Workbench_DG_Introduction.html), which is a web-based tool with GUI for optimizing, fine-tuning, analyzing, visualizing, and comparing performance of deep learning models.

 ## How to Run Model Optimizer

 To convert a model to IR, you can run Model Optimizer by using the following command: